thuliteio/getdoks.org/content/tutorial/start-new-project/index.md

 npm install
 ```

-Installing npm packages can take a minute.
+Installing dependencies can take a minute.
 Warnings can be ignored.

 ### Start development server